Dmitriyrus99/custom-erpnext/ferum_custom/docs/telegram_integration.md

 # Telegram Integration (Ferum)

-Objective: reliable two-way Telegram integration for Service Requests and Service Reports across ERPNext v15 / Frappe and an Aiogram 3 bot.
+Objective: reliable two-way Telegram integration for Issues and Timesheets across ERPNext v15 / Frappe and an Aiogram 3 bot.

 Contents:
 - Architecture and security